weizhao-BME/metis-project3/README.md

 #### **Model-based feature selection**

 It is desirable to reduce the number of features to both reduce the computational cost of modeling and, in some cases, to improve the performance of the model.
 To this end, the entire dataset was split into training and testing datasets.
-Using the training dataset (further split into training and validation datasets), a random forest model was trained and cross-validated (5-fold) to maximize ROC-AUC based on validation validation dataset.
+Using the training dataset (further split into training and validation datasets), a random forest model was trained and cross-validated (5-fold) to maximize ROC-AUC based on validation dataset.
 During the cross-validation, a random grid search approach was adopted to tune the hyper parameters of the model.
 With similar performance to that of grid search, random grid search has less computational cost.
 The hyperparameters and their ranges were adopted as below:

 The "n_estimators" ranged from 100 to 500 with an increment of 100.
 The "max_features" included "auto", "sqrt", and "log2".
 The "max_depth" ranged from 10 to 50 with an increment of 10.
 The "min_samples_split" ranged from 2 to 20 with an increment of 5.
 The "min_samples_leaf" includes 1, 2, and 4.
 The "bootstrap" includes "True" and "False".